NoahFrank/synctube-playlist-queue/README.md

 1. Navigate to your [sync-tube](https://sync-tube.de/) room or create a new one
 2. Open the browser's dev tools (F12) and go to the Console
 3. Copy-paste the contents of `queue-youtube-playlist.js` into your browser's Console
+    - Some browsers like *Firefox* require you to type something akin to "allow pasting" before you will be allowed to paste into the Console for security reasons.
+You are encouraged to read the code before pasting, it's only ~120 lines including comments!
 4. To queue a Youtube playlist's videos to the SyncTube room:
 ```js
 queueYoutubePlaylist(YOUTUBE_API_KEY, YOUTUBE_PLAYLIST_URL);